romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which role within a team allows a member to manage team settings and repository access?
+Q: Which role within a team allows a member to manage team settings and repository access?
 <details><summary>Show the answer</summary><p>

 - **Maintainer**